kpsdev1/Rock-Paper-Scissors/README.md

 ### Logo and Score
 - At the top of the page is the Logo that tells the first time user what the game is by saying **"Lets Play a Game of Rock, Paper, Scissors"**
 - Beneath this is the game score area, this keeps count of the user and the computers score.
-- The Users score is is displayed in green which is positive, each time the player wins the round the score is incremented by 1.
+- The users score is displayed in green which is positive, each time the player wins the round the score is incremented by 1.
 The higher the green score the better.
-- The Copmputers score is diaplyed in red which in this context is negative as each time the computer wins the sciore is also incremented by 1.
+- The Computers score is displayed in red which in this context is negative as each time the computer wins a round the score is also incremented by 1.
 - The first to reach the score of 5 wins.
 - Below the score area is a light horizontal line that spans 40% of the page and is centered.